kbmelody8/Harry-Potter-Trivia-Game/README.md

 6. Unsolved Problems/Major Hurdles

 Unsolved Problems/Major Hurdles:
 Fortunately, I managed to implement everything outlined in my wireframes, so there aren't any unresolved issues per se.
 However, looking back, I believe there's always room for improvement, and I could have enhanced certain aspects further.
+Seems like the audio volume and down buttons don't work on mobile, but I am still not sure why as on a laptop the feature works fine.

 Major Hurdles: